 - Korea has one of the most-travelled populations in the world, and outbound numbers are increasing so it has big opportunities for New Zealand.

 - Korea travel shows often have successful spin-offs throughout Asia.
 We work closely with shows such as ‘Daddy, where are we going?’ and ‘My friend’s home’ to provide opportunities to showcase New Zealand.

 - A large majority of South Korean holiday visitors travel to New Zealand on pre-arranged group or semi-structured tour packages organised by tour companies based in South Korea.

-Growth will be achieved through integrated conversion campaigns including a core joint venture programme with Korean Air, new 100% Pure New Zealand content focussed on growing preference for premium and spring/autumn travel, supporting TV broadcast and other PR opportunities to leverage growing interest in New Zealand, continued investment with tier one trade partners to support premium and spring/autumn season tours and broadening the trade programme to support FIT segment development.
+Growth is being achieved through integrated campaigns targeting South Koreans actively considering coming to New Zealand.
+This includes a core joint venture programme with Korean Air, new 100% Pure New Zealand content focused on growing preference for premium and spring/autumn travel, supporting TV broadcast and other PR opportunities to leverage growing interest in New Zealand, continued investment with tier one trade partners to support premium and spring/autumn season tours and broadening the trade programme to support FIT segment development.

 Korean Air operates between four and seven services to New Zealand each week.
 Air New Zealand's code-shares with Star Alliance partners Asiana and All Nippon Airlines provide regional connections and access from South Korea to New Zealand with convenient one-stop connections via Tokyo and Japan.
 Singapore Airlines operate daily one-stop services to New Zealand and operate one-stop services to both the North and South Island via Singapore.